calumball/ori/README.md

 See here for details:
 https://github.com/grpc-ecosystem/grpc-gateway

-To serve clients outside of the cluster, it would be best to expose a separate public API service which can then call the Counter srvice.
+To serve clients outside of the cluster, it would be best to expose a separate public API service which can then call the Counter service.
+Then that public API service can sit behind a load balancer.